-ITL has worked with Vivacta for many years, starting with their first technology platform for personal gas dosimetry in 1994 under the name PiezOptic.
-The company had developed pioneering piezofilm sensors using technology licensed from the Centre for Applied Microbiology Research (CAMR) (Now the Defence Science and Technology Laboratory (DSTL)) at Porton Down.
+ITL Group has worked with Vivacta for many years, starting with their first technology platform for personal gas dosimetry in 1994 under the name PiezOptic.
+The company had developed pioneering piezofilm sensors using technology licensed from the Centre for Applied Microbiology Research (CAMR); now the Defence Science and Technology Laboratory (DSTL) at Porton Down.

-This gas sensing system comprised a disposable badge (worn on the person) which incorporated their piezofilm technology and a reader for measuring the electrical charge produced when gasses reacted with chemistries deposited on the film.
+This gas sensing system comprised a disposable badge which incorporated their piezofilm technology and a reader for measuring the electrical charge produced when gasses reacted with chemistries deposited on the film.
 This system monitored the level of exposure that the individual has had to specific gasses.

 At this time, ITL invested in PiezOptic and worked with them to further develop both the badge and the reader.

-A significant research and development programme in order to convert the system and develop the diagnostic chemistries
+A significant research and development program in order to convert the system and develop the diagnostic chemistry.

 This new application required a significant research and development programme in order to convert the system and develop the diagnostic chemistries.
 In the early stages ITL provided the engineering support necessary for the adaption of the sensor.

 This included developing concepts, testing and verifying solutions for: